Already registered? Check out the Meeting Hub for more day-of details.

 For identification purposes, you must register for the Reorganization Meeting.
 You must be virtually present to participate in the voting, and you must have a credential code to vote.
-Your credential has been mailed to you via USPS — If you haven’t received your credentials in the mail credentials AT kcdems.org to get your credential code
+Your credential has been mailed to you via USPS — If you haven’t received your credentials in the mail by Saturday, Nov 26th, PLEASE EMAIL credentials AT kcdems.org to get your credential code.

 PREPARE FOR THE MEETING

-Visit the candidate information page to know the candidates who are running and the positions they are running for.
-Attend the candidate forum on December 1 to hear from the candidates in contested races.
+Visit the candidate information page to know the candidates running and the positions they are running for.
+Attend the candidate forum on December 11th to hear from the candidates in contested races.

 Review the PCO Checklist below and make sure you have your credential code, your Zoom is up to date, and you know how to vote.